zertyz/ogre-stream-ext/README.md

-# `futures` shortcuts with ergonomic extensions to unlock the full power of Streams in Rust
+# `futures` & `futures-util` shortcuts with ergonomic extensions to unlock the full power of Streams in Rust

-This crate extends the `futures` Streams, adding the necessary functionalities to enable useful and neat patterns when working with Streams for event driven and reactive programming.
+This crate extends the Stream support offered by both `futures` & `futures-util`, adding the necessary functionalities to enable useful and neat patterns when working with Streams for event driven and reactive programming, with fill support for error handling patterns.

 ## Alpha Status